 Even if these sound like silly rules don’t mind them too much.
 It’s just an example.

 Now say you get 2 profitable trades with these and then the 3rd one is a loss.
 So what would many beginners do?
-They would change the Moving Average to some other period, say 21 to make it look good, like it was preventing that 3rd trade from happening.
-You think next time this will help you, but here’s 2 really bad things that happen here.
+They would change the Moving Average to some other period, say 21 to make it look good like it was preventing that 3rd trade from happening.
+You think next time this will help you, but here are 2 really bad things that happen here.